actionitdev/pipeline/README.md

 - `id` (aws user id for backup service)

 - `secret` (aws user secret for backup service)

+### Detailed CI/CD Process

+For the whole CI/CD workflow, we have two jobs set up in CircleCI:

+1. __build__: This job mainly tests whether the docker services can be built and running properly.
+If tests are passed, a new pull request will be created to merge updated code to `master` branch.
+The steps of `build` job are as followed:

+    - __checkout__: This step checks out the code from the github repository for CircleCI to use.

+    - __Test docker-compose build__: This step checks whether the docker services can be built and running successfully.

+    - __Test database connection__: This step checks whether the mysql database service is running properly and can be accessed.

+    - __gh/setup__: This step sets up environment for github cli commands.

+    - __Create new pull request__: This step creates a new pull request from `dev` branch to `master` branch if necessary.

+2. __deploy__: This job mainly focuses on the deployment of latest code changes.
+It depends on the previous `build` job.
+The steps of `deploy` job are as followed:

+    - __add_ssh_keys__: This step prepares the ssh access to the staging server.

+    - __Deploy to lightsail staging server__: In this step, firstly, access the staging server via ssh.
+Then, pull the latest code updates from GitHub repository.
+Finally, update docker services.

 ## How to Run Docker Services